 To strengthen family involvement, BlueSky hosts parent-teacher conferences twice a year in our campus location, once in the Fall and once in the Spring.
-(This past fall and spring, however, we did not conduct onsite conferences due to COVID-19.)
 At these conferences, parents and students can meet with teachers, counselors and administrators to discuss schedules, classes, lessons and simply meet one another face-to-face.
 BlueSky teachers also provide students and parents/guardians with their Renaissance STAR assessment results and discuss specific interventions for their student.
 The conferences at BlueSky provide families an opportunity to meet the staff, who in many cases, are offering the first truly effective learning environment for their student.
 Some families drive several hours to attend these conferences and leave feeling more connected to their school.
+We usually combine conferences with an onsite activity such as a college fair, CPR training, financial aid information session, or other fun event like a Comedy Sportz show.